paulorsaraujo7/nbooklink/README.md

 This project was made in 2013 and has since been stopped.

 No PHP framework or CSS framework were used for this project.
-Some design patterns were used, as such, DAO, MVC, Singleton.
+Some design patterns were used, as such, DAO, MVC and Singleton.

+It's avaliable in two idioms, english and portuguese (Brazil).

 Graphic design was done in Macromedia Fireworks.

+Fell free to send any sugestions.

+Visit www.nbooklink.com

+Thank you, guys!